 From Bucharest (Romania) to Istanbul - 18 hours.

 Travel by boat

-The main port of Istanbul is located in Karaköy, at the point where the Golden Horn flows into the Bosphorus.
-It is located in the heart of Istanbul.
+The Port of Istanbul for cruise liners is located in Karaköy, at the point where the Golden Horn flows into the Bosphorus.
+It has two piers: the Galata Pier and the Salıpazarı Pier.

 There are many passenger ferries taking locals and visitors to nearby islands and Marmara's southern shore.

 Once your cruise ship docks at Karaköy Yolcu Salonu passenger terminal (at Beyoglu's southern tip), walk along the boardwalk until you reach the Galata Bridge, and cross it, and you will be in the city centre, close to major tourist attractions.